hamcrack/Kinematics/README.md

 # Kinematics

-Only Eigen is used for vector and matrix manupulation https://eigen.tuxfamily.org/dox/GettingStarted.html
+Only Eigen is used for vector and matrix manipulation https://eigen.tuxfamily.org/dox/GettingStarted.html

 Compile with a command like this: